 (1) Fixed Maneuvers.
-These are a subset of appendix F flight maneuvers that are identified by the applicant as being critical to evaluating the proficiency of each pilot.
-Any fixed maneuver items proposed by the applicant will specify applicable duty position (PIC, SIC, or both, and where applicable, FE), and pilot-flying role (pilot-flying (PF) or pilot-not-flying (PM)) to be addressed in proficiency checks for each maneuver.
+These are a subset of part 121 appendix F flight maneuvers that are identified by the applicant as being critical to evaluating the proficiency of each pilot.
+Any fixed maneuver items proposed by the applicant will specify applicable duty position (PIC, SIC, or both, and where applicable, FE), and pilot-flying role (pilot flying (PF) or pilot monitoring (PM)) to be addressed in proficiency checks for each maneuver.
 A typical proficiency check should include four to six fixed maneuvers for the PIC and three to four fixed maneuvers for the SIC.
 Figure 7-2 contains a sample of fixed maneuvers.

 - (2) Variable Maneuvers.
-These are appendix F flight maneuvers or other maneuvers that are identified by the applicant as being fundamental to their operations.
+These are part 121 appendix F flight maneuvers or other maneuvers that are identified by the applicant as being fundamental to their operations.
 A typical proficiency check would include two or more variable maneuvers for each pilot.
 There are two approaches for determining how variable maneuvers will be used.
 The first approach is to identify the variable maneuvers that each pilot will be evaluated on during a period (1 year) and gather data on these maneuvers.
 A second approach is to have a list of variable maneuvers that can be sampled evenly throughout the period.
 The advantage of the second method, particularly for an applicant with a large number of pilots, is that more maneuvers can be sampled and a more accurate picture of the overall proficiency of the flightcrews can be obtained.
 Another advantage to sampling variable maneuvers is that it allows company check airman the flexibility to adjust proficiency checks based on company needs.
 The use of sampled variable maneuvers requires tight control in the scheduling of these events to ensure that each maneuver is sampled evenly and that each pilot is administered the same number of maneuvers.
 Figure 7-2 contains a sample of variable maneuvers for an operator that uses a sampling methodology. - b.
 Proficiency Check Administration.
 Proficiency checks must be accomplished to the maximum extent feasible in a crew-oriented setting with a PIC, SIC, and where applicable, an FE.
 The applicant must identify the performance standards to be employed on all tasks, maneuvers, and procedures.
-Where appropriate, current FAA practical flight test advisory materials (FAA-S-8081-5, Airline Transport Pilot and Type Rating Test Standards, as revised), and pertinent flight standardization board reports for a given type aircraft must be used for guidance in developing specifications for performance standards.
-The specification of performance standards must be submitted, through the POI, to the VSP manager for approval prior to implementation of the applicant's proposed SVTP. - 7-12.
+Where appropriate, current FAA practical flight test advisory materials (FAA-S-ACS-11, Airline Transport Pilot and Aircraft Type Rating Practical Test Standards for Airplane, as revised), and pertinent Flight Standardization Board (FSB) Reports for a given type aircraft must be used for guidance in developing specifications for performance standards.
+The specification of performance standards must be submitted, through the POI, to the appropriate Safety Standards office manager for approval prior to implementation of the applicant's proposed SVTP. - 7-12.
 APPROVAL OF THE SVTP.
-Upon acceptance by the FAA, the VSP manager and the POI will issue a joint letter of approval to the applicant.
+Upon acceptance by the FAA, the appropriate Safety Standards office manager and the POI will issue a joint letter of approval to the applicant.
 The POI will amend the operation specifications (OpSpecs) to include the SVE and notify the applicant to implement the SVTP.